 The second charge is threatening to shoot his daughter with a gun for which he received 6 months.
 It looks like he was able to pay bail on this second one.
 Considering that he was only 25, Hester and Helena were very young at the time.
 His third daughter Clementine was baptised the day she was born and it’s noted as a private ceremony.
 It’s unusual to christen a CoI baby so young and I wonder if she did not survive.
 There’s certainly no further record of her.

 On paper, there is not enough information to confirm a family relationship to my own Ures.
-In its favour, they are the same religion, surname, fathers’ name, social class and Monkstown where Alexander lived his latter years is adjacent to Dun Laoghaire, where Ebenezer’s prison record states he came from.
+In its favour, they are the same religion, surname, fathers’ name, social class and Monkstown where Alexander lived his latter years is not far from Dun Laoghaire, where Ebenezer’s prison record states he came from.
 There’s no name matches other the use of Margaret.

-2018 update: I have made contact with descendants of Ebenezer’s daughter, Hester, who are now in Canada.
+2018 update: I have made contact with descendants of Ebenezer’s daughter, Hester, who are now in Canada, who appears to be the only one of his children to have children herself.
 This connection has led to more extensive research on her children, who were all born in Drumcondra.
 My Ures were living in adjacent Phibsborough at the same time.
 We would be 4th cousins once removed if related.
 My own DNA doesn’t match these siblings but my mother & brother have small matches.
 My third cousin once removed, also a Ure, has a much more significant DNA match with them.
 Another distant cousin, descended from a third sibling of my family also matches the Canadians.
 As DNA randomly recombines within each generation, it’s not surprising that some of us match and others do not.
 It remains to be seen whether our Alexander and their Ebenezer were brothers (which remains most likely given they have the same named father), cousins or some other relationship but it now seems very probable they are indeed connected.
 As DNA testing becomes more popular, it’s possible that other people connected will appear that might add other pieces of this puzzle.
 It’s worth noting that all tested Ure descendants show Scottish DNA, so that is ultimately where we’re heading with this project.

 William Ure appears to have had a brief encounter with the law in 1874, then aged 18.
 He’s described as 5ft6, brown eyes, brown hair, sallow complexion.
 He was born on “Gloster St” (modern day Sean MacDermott St) and then lived on Monck Place.
 This is a further confirmation of his relationship to my great-great grandmother, whose address on marriage in the same year was also Monck Place.
 His occupation was printer, so he must have started young in that role.
 His crime was assault but no details are given.
 He was sentenced to 14 days imprisonment but it also notes he paid £1.

-Apart from William and Ebenezer’s appearance, some other people called Ure who show up in the Prison Records (as checked on Findmypast.ie)
+Apart from William and Ebenezer’s appearance, some other people called Ure who show up in the Prison Records (checked on Findmypast.ie)

 - Rosanna Ure, aged 70, 24 hours for drunkenness on 23/12/1839.